tldr-pages/tldr/pages/common/sk.md

 > Similar to `fzf`.
 > More information: <https://github.com/lotabout/skim>.

-- Start finder on all files in the specified directory:
+- Start skim on all files in the specified directory:

 `find {{path/to/directory}} -type f | sk`

-- Start finder for running processes:
+- Start skim for running processes:

 `ps aux | sk`

-- Start finder with a specified query:
+- Start skim with a specified query:

 `sk --query "{{query}}"`